Refresh your rewarding career

 The aim of the programme is to support registered nurses wanting to obtain New Zealand registration by achieving Nursing Council of New Zealand competencies for the Registered Nurse Scope of Practice.

 Each student is provided with guidance and support while studying.
 In particular, the programme is designed to:

-In this application pack you will find information about the programme, descriptions of each of the subjects covered and fees and costs associated with this programme.
+In the download application pack you will find information about the programme, descriptions of each of the subjects covered and forms required to be submitted with your application.